BrainAnnex/brain-annex/README.md

 # Brain Annex

 **Version 5** of is a *complete overhaul* of Brain Annex's internal structure.
-This major new release is in a *late Beta* stage, approaching "release candidate".
+This major new release is in a *release candidate* stage.

-However, the bottom layer (the `NeoAccess` library) is NOT in Beta: it's stable, and is released independently.
+The bottom layer (the `NeoAccess` library) is stable, and is being released independently.

 The version number can be found in the `brainannex/__init__.py` file.